The Art and Science Behind Finding Allocated Bottles of Bourbon

 Written by Chris Wilkey – Friend of the site and bourbon lover

 If you are in the bourbon world, you know there are bottles of bourbon out there that are hard to find.
-I’m talking about your allocated bourbons such as Blanton’s, Pappy, Weller, Stagg, Bookers, Old Forester Birthday, and a bunch of other brands that you will rarely find on the shelf of your local liquor store at MSRP.
+I’m talking about finding allocated bottles of bourbons such as Blanton’s, Pappy, Weller, Stagg, Bookers, Old Forester Birthday, and a bunch of other brands that you will rarely find on the shelf of your local liquor store at MSRP.

 Have you ever wondered how people get their hands on these bottles of bourbon?

-In this guide, I’m going to walk you through the basics of allocated bourbons, where you can find allocated bourbons, and how liquor stores ration out these bottles.
+In this guide, I’m going to walk you through the basics of allocated bourbons, finding allocated bourbons, and how liquor stores ration out these bottles.
 Then I’m going to give you 10 tips to help you land your first (or hundredth) allocated bottle of bourbon.

 What Are Allocated Bourbons?